wsricardo/engaslider/tasks.md

 ### Thumbnaisl images styles (changes)

   class 'slide-main-thumnail' property 'flex-flow' to row and add property "justify-content" with "center"; and class "slider-main-container" change "flex-flow" for column.
+Corrections size and proportions and new align.